gcharang/KomodoPlatform-wiki/Installing-Komodo-Platform.md

 Once done press `CTRL+X` then `Y` then `ENTER` to save the file and exit from Nano editor.

-You should be running the terminal window that you run `./client &` script and don't close it.
+Open a new terminal window and type the following: and don't close it.
 Open a new terminal window to issue all other scripts/API calls from next.
 If you want to close barterDEX, issue `pkill -15 marketmaker` first.

-Get all available api list by typing `./help` inside `~/SuperNET/iguana/dexscripts` dir
+Get all available api list by typing `./help` inside `~/SuperNET/iguana/dexscripts` dir.

 You also need native coin daemon of your choice running in order to test native mode.
 Or use electrum mode if you don't want to download blockchain.